eea/clms-api-docs/source/download.md

    :language: http
 ```

-When we find the DataSet that we want to download we will have to take note of its `UID` (in order to know what to download) and its `dataset_full_format` (in order to know which format conversions can we request).
+When the user find the DataSet that he wants to download, the user will have to take note of its `UID` (to know what to download) and its `dataset_full_format` (to know which format conversions the user can request).

 ## File formats

-The CLMS API provides an endpoint where we can check which coversions are available for the available formats.
-To get the list of available conversions we need to do the following request:
+The CLMS API provides an endpoint where the user can check which coversions are available for the available formats.
+To get the list of available conversions the user needs to do the following request:

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-available-conversions.req